Rchou97/rchou97.github.io/_pages/cv.md

 * **De Volksbank**
   * Data Engineer (November 2023 - Present)
-    * Work on the expansion of the AWS cloud data warehouse of De Volksbank within the Client Interface domain.
+    * Work on the expansion of the AWS cloud data warehouse at De Volksbank within the Client Interface domain.
     * Engineered automated data pipelines for marketing campaigns and personalised content for the respective De Volksbank brands.
     * Onboarding and mentoring new hires within the team and supporting them in their user stories.
     * Used technologies: Amazon Web Services (AWS), Jira, Confluence, GitHub, SQL (Teradata/Trino), Airflow, Terraform, and Python.